shnippi/CIL-road-segmentation/README.md

 ## Config Guide
 Here we describe what the different parameters represent:
  - **batch_size**: Batch size.
 Hence the number of data samples per patch.
-In all experiments we used batch size equal to one.
+In all experiments we used batch size equal to 1.
  - **beta1**: Hyperparameter for the momentum in the Adam optimizer.
-In the classic mode we choose 0.9 and for GAN's we choose 0.5
+In the classic mode we choose 0.9 and for GAN's we choose 0.5.
  - **beta2**: Hyperparameter for the second momentum in the Adam optimizer.
 We choose 0.999 for all experiments.
  - **checkpoint_load_pth**: Path to your file location where you placed your model checkpoint.
  - **checkpoint_root**: Path to your file location where we will save your model checkpoints.
 We save a checkpoint after every epoch.